sav-che/TL-2/Authors/Müller, Otto Friedrich (Frederik, Friderich, Fridrich) {std. O.F. Müll.}.md

-> [!cite] BHL link: this entry starts at [page 650](https://www.biodiversitylibrary.org/item/104137#page/666/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 650](https://www.biodiversitylibrary.org/page/33355737) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Müller, Otto Friedrich \[Frederik, Friderich, Fridrich\] (1730-1784), Danish botanist, zoologist, theologian and linguist; cand. jur.
-Copenhagen 1760; private tutor to Sigismund Schulin at Frederiksdal; from 1771-1773 secretary to the Danish ministry for Norway; from 1773 financially independent by marriage and devoting himself exclusively to science; one of the editors of *Flora danica*.(*O. F. Müll.*).
+Copenhagen 1760; private tutor to Sigismund Schulin at Frederiksdal; from 1771-1773 secretary to the Danish ministry for Norway; from 1773 financially independent by marriage and devoting himself exclusively to science; one of the editors of *Flora danica*.
+**Abbreviated name**: *O. F. Müll.*

 #### Herbarium and types